-2 Secondly you have to book, you can’t just turn up.
+You can’t just turn up.
 Tickets are sought after, especially at weekends, so they get snapped up months in advance so get your organisational hat on.
+Book here.

 6 Remember your ID!